hraberg/enumerable/README.markdown

     java -cp <project class path> lambda.weaving.LambdaCompiler project.jar

 The jar will be compiled and rebuilt in place.
-The runtime dependency on `enumerable-agent-<version>.jar` as a library remains after AOT compilation.
+The runtime dependency on `enumerable-java-<version>.jar` as a library remains after AOT compilation.

 See the targets `aot-compile-tests` and `aot-tests` in [build.xml](http://github.com/hraberg/enumerable/blob/master/build.xml) for an example.

 ### Binary Distribution

-`enumerable-agent-<version>.jar` is both the actual library, and the java agent enabling load time weaving of lambdas.
+`enumerable-java-<version>.jar` is both the actual library, and the java agent enabling load time weaving of lambdas.

 The binary distribution, when downloaded as a .tgz archive, or built using `ant dist`, doubles as an example project which can be directly imported into Eclipse.
 Open *lambda.enumerable.EnumerableExample* to get started.
 The example bootstraps itself if needed, so you don't need to configure the javaagent.
 There's also a `build.xml` in the `example` folder, which includes targets for AOT compilation.